aeroheim/midori/README.md

 > **⚠️NOTE:** Be careful when storing effect references!
 When switching to a new background, a new set of effects will be created for it.
 Previously configured effects are not transferred.
 >
-> If you don't need different effects on multiple backgrounds or expect to switch backgrounds often, consider using the `BackgroundRenderer`'s effects instead.
+> If you don't need different effects on multiple backgrounds or do expect to switch backgrounds often, consider using the `BackgroundRenderer`'s effects instead.

 ```js
 import { BackgroundRenderer, EffectType } from 'midori-bg';